kdrag0n/kdrag0n.dev/content/privacy-policy.md

 ### Patreon

-If you link your Patreon account with the exclusive content server, the following information will be saved:
+When you create, update, or cancel a pledge on Patreon, the following information will be saved:

 - Patreon user ID
 - Patreon account name
 - Email address
+- When your Patreon account was created

+Additionally, if you proceed to link your Patreon account with the exclusive content server in order to download content, the following information will be saved:

 - Patreon access token
-- When your Patreon account was created
 - When you linked your account
 - IP address at the time of login